-Humio identifies users by their email address or username, and validates identities using an external identity provider, e.g. LDAP, Google OAuth, SAML IdP.
+Humio identifies users by their email address or username, and validates identities using an external identity provider, like LDAP, Google OAuth, or SAML IdP.

 You can create your initial users with ‘Root’ access through the HTTP API.
 See how to gain root access using a local access token.

-You can manage Users and their rights using the ‘Repository’ web page in Humio.
-Root users (apart from the initial one) can get added through the ‘Administration’ page when you are logged in as a root user.
+You can manage Users and their rights using the Repository Web UI.
+Root users (apart from the initial one) can get added through the Administration page when you are logged in as a root user.

 Humio supports the following authentication types:

 Users are authenticated (logged in) using one of the above integrations.
-But the authorization and permissions is handled in Humio.
+But authorization and permissions are handled in Humio.